Basic Chess Endings: History

 Basic Chess Endings was written by Reuben Fine in only four months and was published in 1941 by McKay (a division of Random House) in hardback.
 The book used the now obsolete descriptive chess notation and used the old system of using the abbreviation "Kt" to stand for knight instead of the more modern "N".
+In 1944 Chess Review received many letters debating the change from Kt to N.